dantleech/blog/content/posts/2025/02-09-portland-marathon.md

 effortless was that the wind was behind me.
 Now the wind was against me and it was cold, and we were also running up a slope.

-At the top of the slope is [Portland Lookout Station](https://intranet.nci.org.uk/portlandbill) hesitated at a junction, and turned around to see which way other runners would go, there was only a single runner behind me and he wasn't taking my road but I was to far ahead to change course, so I continued on my route, with the other runner slipping past me and I'd be following him for the next five miles.
+At the top of the slope is [Portland Lookout Station](https://intranet.nci.org.uk/portlandbill) and I hesitated after proceeding down a fork in the path, and turned around to see which way other runners would go, there was only a single runner behind me and he wasn't taking my route but I was to far ahead to change course, so I continued, with the other runner slipping past me and I'd be following him for the next five miles.

 We turned right at (what used to be) [Blacknor Fort](https://en.wikipedia.org/wiki/Blacknor_Fort) - a diversion from the original coast path due to erosion - which was, for me, a somewhat welcome